Elena-Weber/Elena-Weber/README.md

-# Hi there 👋 !
-I am Elena.
+# Hi there! 👋 I am Elena.

 A former English Teacher, now a Software Engineer, I study human and programming languages, love challenges and effectively communicate with both - people and computers.
 I'm a lifelong learner for whom coding is life!